Dealing With Grief and Loss of a Loved One During the Holidays

 More from Mr. Garrett on Dealing With Grief and Loss of a Loved One During the Holidays …

 “These ideas are however, secondary.
-Primary, is the need for the surviving family members to talk with each other about the loss, to plan the season’s celebration, and to be prepared for the emotional ups and downs that will show up especially during the first Christmas without your deceased loved one around.
+Primary, is the need for the surviving family members to talk with each other.
+Discuss the loss, to plan the season’s celebration.
+Be prepared for the emotional ups and downs that will show up.
+Especially, during the first Christmas, without your deceased loved one around.
 During your chat explore some of the ideas below and add your own.
-Then simply pick the ideas that work best for your family and be prepared to support each other lovingly as the holiday season comes and goes.
+Then simply pick the ideas that work best for your family.
+Be prepared to support each other lovingly as the holiday season comes and goes.

 o Wrap a gift for your loved one and place it under the tree.

 o Place a special Christmas ornament on the tree in honor of your loved one.

 o Have a picture of your late family member somewhere close at hand. o Set a place setting out for them on the Christmas table.

 o Have a Christmas stocking prepared for them.